tarantool/doc/doc/reference/tt_cli/configuration.rst

 Configuration file
 ------------------

-The ``tt`` configuration file defines aspects of its runtime, such as directories that it uses and log retention parameters.
+The key artifact that defines the ``tt`` environment and various aspects of its execution is its configuration file.

 By default, the configuration file is called ``tarantool.yaml``.
 The location where ``tt`` searches it depends on the :ref:`launch mode <tt-config_modes>`.